French tax probe targets HSBC - prosecutor

 An HSBC spokeswoman declined to comment.

-The British bank last year agreed to pay a record $1.92 billion (1.2 billion pounds) in fines to U.S. authorities for allowing itself to be used to launder drug money flowing out of Mexico and for other banking lapses.
+The British bank last year agreed to pay a record $1.92 billion in fines to U.S. authorities for allowing itself to be used to launder drug money flowing out of Mexico and for other banking lapses.

 The French investigation into the alleged sale of illicit products and tax fraud is based on a list of clients at HSBC's Swiss unit obtained in 2009, the prosecutor's office said.